torvalds/linux/Documentation/networking/arcnet-hardware.rst

    1) This file is a supplement to arcnet.txt.
 Please read that for general driver configuration help.
-   2) This file is no longer Linux-specific.
+   2) This file is no longer GNU/Linux-specific.
 It should probably be moved out of the kernel sources.
 Ideas?

 Because so many people (myself included) seem to have obtained ARCnet cards